Jackson County Employment Opportunity

 Must pass a pre-employment drug screen prior to hire.

-Must submit an acceptable DMV certified court print prior to hire.
-Please click on the following link to review Jackson County's requirements for an acceptable driving record.
+Please click on the following link to review Jackson County's Drug-Free Workplace Policy.

 Job Duties and Requirements